What is a small business grant?

 Tip: Tailor the "how you'll use the funds" section specifically to each grant's stated goals.
 A grant focused on hiring should hear about your workforce plans.
 A grant focused on community impact should hear about your customers and neighborhood.
 Generic answers rarely win.

-The businesses that win grants consistently aren't necessarily the best businesses — they're the ones that put the most care into their applications.
+The businesses that win grants consistently aren't necessarily the best businesses.
+They're the ones that put the most care into their applications.
 That's a gap worth closing.

 Grant application mistakes to avoid